 The winner of the night's quad receives a small trophy.
 Come back again and again to attempt to collect more trophies and trade up. (example: trade 4 small trophies for a medium trophy; trade 3 medium trophies for a larger, etc) In addition to their games, students will enjoy making new friends as they have opportunity to engage with fellow Chess4life participants!

 Parents can stay on site or, if your child is responsible enough to stay, go enjoy a Friday night dinner while the kids enjoy a chess night with peers.
 We are not, however, able to accept responsibility for watching your child between matches, so if in doubt, please stick around.
-Registration cutoff is required typically by Wednesday night (some individual events have differing deadlines) or it then becomes a $20 fee at the door.
+Registration cutoff is required typically by Wednesday night (some individual events have differing deadlines) or it then becomes a $20 fee the day of or at the door (IF there's room, these events can fill).
 NOTE: be sure to register early to save a spot!
 We have had to turn away participants when full occasionally.
 Please email us if online registration is cutoff so we can prepare proper matches for you.
 Parents must set up contact information prior to the events.